 The word “with” marks the means whereby Jesus paid for our sins.
 Blood was not the mode of His entrance into Heaven.
-The earthly high priest of Israel took blood into the Holy of Holies, Christ, however, entered the Presence of God “through His own blood” (dia). but not with His material blood.
+The earthly high priest of Israel took blood into the Holy of Holies; Christ, however, entered the Presence of God “through His own blood” (dia) but not with His material blood.
 Christ’s sacrifice was one of blood (He 9:7).
 He shed that blood at Calvary.
 He did not take His blood to Heaven.
 Jesus shed His blood to the point of death.
 By this blood we have the right to enter Heaven (He 9:14; 10:19, 29; 13:20).

 Our Lord presented Himself, not His blood, upon entering the presence of God (He 9:24).
 The word “own” means unique.
-It goes beyond the idea of ownership but implies personal, private or unique ownership.
+It goes beyond the idea of ownership and implies personal, private or unique ownership.
 The Father was the Son’s “unique” Father (Jn 5:18); that is, He claimed unique Sonship to the Father.
 That is why they wanted to kill Him.
 The efficacy of the Lord’s blood was not simply that it was human blood but that it came from a sinless person.
 That is the only blood that could pay for the sin of the world.
-He did not take that blood to heaven but when He went, He represented One who sacrificed Himself for sin; He personally took the penalty of sin on the cross.
+He did not take that blood to heaven but, when He went, He represented One who sacrificed Himself for sin; He personally took the penalty of sin on the cross.

 He entered the Most Holy Place once for all,

 Christ entered Heaven or the presence of God “once for all.”
 The high priest in the Old Testament went into the Holy of Holies annually, but Our Lord went into God’s presence once and never needed to gain that access again.
 His single sacrifice was enough, so there was no need for any further sacrifice.
 It was His own blood that made the difference.